-Many students have unfinished learning and exacerbated social-emotional needs due to the COVID-19 pandemic.
-Universal screening can identify a student’s unique academic gaps and social emotional needs, and a response can be individualized using an Alternative Learning Experience (ALE).
-However, many districts face a variety of barriers to providing individualized scheduling and learning plans due to scheduling constraints and funding formula disparities, forcing students to retake courses or transfer out of district.
+Many students have unfinished learning and exacerbated social emotional needs due to the COVID pandemic.
+Universal screening can identify a student’s unique academic or social emotional needs, and ALE can address those needs through individualization and acceleration.
+However, many districts face a variety of barriers to providing individualized scheduling and learning plans due to scheduling constraints and funding formula disparities, thus forcing students to retake entire courses or transfer out of district.

-This grant opportunity encourages accelerated learning recovery through academic and social emotional screening, individualizing a response via ALE, and providing the funding for school districts who would otherwise be financially disincentivized to offer ALE.
+This grant initially opened during winter 2022 to provide funding to supplement ALE apportionment based on identified costs necessary to implement this model and achieve desired outcomes.
+This grant encourages accelerated learning recovery through academic and social emotional screening, individualizing a response via ALE, and providing the funding for school districts who would otherwise be financially disincentivized to offer ALE.
 This will reduce the impact of retaking entire courses, create an opportunity to keep students enrolled at their neighborhood schools, and get students back on track with their peers in an accelerated timeline.

 - Accelerating Unfinished Learning Application FAQ

 This grant is available to public school districts, charter schools, and tribal compact schools in Washington State.

 The goal of this grant program is to provide funding to supplement ALE apportionment for the purpose of accelerating learning recovery using ALE.
 OSPI is looking for proposals with unique ways of utilizing ALE, those that demonstrate a collaboration between school settings to impact more students, and those that prioritize the needs of underserved student populations.